jimmymasaru/fp-gen/README.md

 fpgen ~/Documents/MyriadPro -o MyriadPro.mobileconfig -n "Myriad Pro" -d "Myriad Pro Family" -org "Jimmy Page"
 ```
 ### Output
+The converted font profiles can be either mailed or sent via AirDrop to your iOS devices.
+The screenshots below show how a font profile looks on an iOS device.
+Apple Configurator 2 can deploy a font profile as well and you do not have to tap any buttons on your devices.
+Please note that opening a font profile (.mobileconfig) through any kinds of iOS file managers would not work.

 <img src="img/screenshot1.png" width="250">
 <img src="img/screenshot2.png" width="250">